CollierWebLayout.jpg

 TUESday

-MARCH 4th, 6-8 PM EST
+February 17, 6-8 PM EST

 Location: The Daily Ration (1220 Dartmouth St, Chattanooga, TN 37405)

 Register your book club at this link to receive a book-club-in-a-bag — a commemorative tote with up to ten copies of your chosen title.
-The books will be available for pick up on Tuesday, March 4th at The Daily Ration (1220 Dartmouth Street) between 6-8pm.
+The books will be available for pick up on Tuesday, February 17 at The Daily Ration (1220 Dartmouth Street) between 6-8pm.
 The person who submits the form must be present to collect the bag of books.
 We'll have delicious snacks, too.
 Come hang out!

 We hope you will join us in this common read and in our Writers@Work events detailed below, all part of our celebration of exceptional literature by authors in the South!
-(The deadline for survey completion is Monday, February 17.)
+(The deadline for survey completion is Wednesday, February 4.)

 TUESDAY

-APRIL 22ND, 6-8 PM EDT
+APRIL 7th, 6-8 PM EDT

 Location: The Hunter Museum of American Art (10 Bluff View Ave, Chattanooga, TN 37403)

-The Craft of Writing with Lorrie Moore
+The Craft of Writing with Christian J. Collier

-APRIL 23RD, 6-7:30 PM EDT
+APRIL 9th, 6-7:30 PM EDT

 Thank you for your continued support of the ChattState Humanities Department's Writers@Work program.